Author: Richard Perkins

 Middle Garden

-The Middle Garden encircles the 蒼龍池 (sōryū-ike) lake and is well-known for the purple 杜若 (kaki-tsubata—a rabbit-ear iris) that blooms at the beginning of May.
-The 臥龍橋 (garyūkyō) stepping stones on the Sōryū-ike lake are symbolic, not just of the middle garden, but of the entire garden itself.
+The Middle Garden is built around the 蒼龍池 (sōryū-ike) pond and is especially well known for the purple 杜若 (kaki-tsubata—a rabbit-ear iris) that bloom in early May.
+The 臥龍橋 (garyūkyō) stepping stones, which appear to float across the Sōryū-ike pond, are symbolic not only of the Middle Garden but of the Heian Shrine Garden as a whole.

 West Garden

-The West Garden encircles the 白虎池 (byakko-ike) lake and is famous for the 花菖蒲 (hanashōbu—Japanese iris) that blossom in the early summer.
+The West Garden surrounds the 白虎池 (byakko-ike) pond and is famous for the beautiful 花菖蒲 (hanashōbu—Japanese iris) that bloom in early summer.

 South Garden

-The South Garden is also known as the “Heian Garden” and is most notable for the weeping cherry trees that bloom beautifully in the spring.
-This garden was made based on plants and vegetation that were written about in books from the Heian period.
+The South Garden is also referred to as the “Heian Garden”.
+It is particularly notable for its beautifully blooming 枝垂れ桜 (shidare-zakura—weeping cherry blossom trees) in spring.
+This garden was created based on the plants and vegetation described in literature from the Heian period.